josedelrio85/go-brincadeira/README.md

 ## Cleanup Evo leads

-* This taks is launched every day at 03:20.
+* This task is launched every day at 03:20.

 * First a list of ID's is retrieved from lea_leads table for Evo campaign to get leads that were auto assigned to consultants.